Back on Track Program Qualifications

 Record sealing and expungement are two different things, but with little practical difference.
 If you were arrested, plead guilty or no contest to the charges, or were found guilty after a trial and adjudication was withheld, you may be eligible to apply for sealing.
 If your case was either dismissed by the judge or dropped by the state and did not proceed to trial, you can apply for expungement.
 By getting your record sealed, the public will not have access to this record.
 If asked if you have been arrested, you can answer “No.” Some government agencies or agencies related to the government will have access to a criminal history record that has been sealed and you cannot deny the arrest to them.

 When a criminal history record has been expunged, the record is destroyed and cannot be accessed except by law enforcement or the courts, by court order.
 Without a signed order they will only see a statement describing that a criminal history record has been expunged.
-Contact Miami DUI lawyer today!
+Contact a lawyer helping clients charged with DUI today!